openmotics/gateway-service/docker/runner/README.md

 ## Cleanup

-If required, the artifacts can be cleaned up with teh clean command:
+If required, the artifacts can be cleaned up with the clean command:

 ``` shell
 ./container.sh clean